US officials to lift Yellowstone grizzly bear protections

 The final ruling by the Fish and Wildlife Service to remove Yellowstone grizzlies from the list of endangered and threatened species will give jurisdiction over the bears to Montana, Idaho and Wyoming by late July.

+"We are in no rush to move forward on hunting," said Laurie Wolf, spokeswoman for Montana Fish, Wildlife and Parks.
+"Right now we are really focused still on the conservation of this species."

+Hunting seasons for grizzlies would require approval by each state's wildlife commission after a public review process that "will be an opportunity to have a rich and robust discussion," said Brian Nesvik, wildlife division chief of the Wyoming Game and Fish Department.

-Hunting bears inside Yellowstone would still be banned.
-The bears roam both inside and outside the park, and their range has been expanding as their numbers have grown.
+Hunting bears inside Yellowstone and nearby Grand Teton National Park would still be banned.
+The bears roam both inside and outside the parks, and their range has been expanding as their numbers have grown.

 The Obama administration first proposed removing grizzlies as a threatened species by issuing an initial ruling in March 2016.
 The 15 months that have passed since then have been used to by federal officials to evaluate states' grizzly management plans and respond to themes of concern generated by 650,000 comments from the public, including wildlife advocates and Native American tribal officials who are staunchly opposed to hunting grizzly bears.